Radk6/MC-Optimization-Guide/mods-n-stuff/opti-not-so-fine.md

 - It takes really long to update to newer versions of Minecraft
 - There are better performance boosting mods out there
 - Some of its' features can break certain game mechanics (for example Fast Math or Smooth World)
+- Some shaders are dropping OptiFine support in favor of Iris.